 The Agricultural Credit Act of 1987 established the Farm Credit System Insurance Corporation (the Corporation or FCSIC) for the purpose of ensuring the timely payment of principal and interest on notes, bonds, debentures, and other obligations issued under subsection (c) or (d) of section 4.2 of the Farm Credit Act of 1971, as amended (the Farm Credit Act).
 Each bank in the Farm Credit System (System) participating in insured obligations is an insured System bank.
-At December 31, 2019 and 2018, there were four insured System banks.
-Also, at December 31, 2019 there were 68 direct lender associations, compared to 69 at December 31, 2018.
+At December 31, 2020 and 2019, there were four insured System banks and 68 direct lender associations.